 You’ll receive this until either:

-Unfortunately, he became unwell and had pains in his stomach.
+Neil took out an Income Protection policy with British Friendly.
+After four years, he became unwell and had pains in his stomach.
 After seeing his GP and having further tests, Neil was diagnosed with stage 2 Bowel Cancer.
 He then needed to make a claim.
-Find Out More About Neil’s Claim 👇
+See Neil’s story 👇

-Contractor income protection insurance is an allowable business expense if you pay for premiums via your limited company.
-As premiums are tax-free, should a claim need to be made, the benefit will be taxed as income.
+Contractor Income Protection Insurance is an allowable business expense if you pay for premiums via your limited company.
+As premiums are tax-free, should a claim need to be made, your payout will be taxed as income.

-If you’re looking to extend your income protection to other co-directors or employees, Group Income Protection is a good idea.
+If you’re looking to extend your Income Protection to other co-directors or employees of your business, Group Income Protection is a good idea.

-This works in a similar way to contractor income protection policies.
-Except it’s a single policy that covers multiple people, rather than one person.
+This works in a similar way to contractor Income Protection, except it’s a single policy that covers multiple people, rather than one person.

 If an employee covered by the policy gets ill or injured, the insurer will pay out their benefits to the company.
-This will be delivered to the employee in the same way they receive their salary.
+You can then pay this to the employee in the same way they receive their salary.

 Group policies usually need at least five employees to be covered.
 Terms, cost and cover can be quite different depending on the insurer, group size, and your employees’ circumstances.